 The abdominal muscles are very important in supporting the spine. the patient should start with isometric exercises and focus on activating the different fibers within the abdominal group muscles.
 The overall strength of the abdominal muscles is just as important as the endurance of the abs, so focus on that as well.

 - Side planks

 - Physioball exercises

 - Tractions (pull ups/chin ups)

 The back muscles as just as important in supporting the spine as the abdominals, so training them is imperative.
-Chin ups and pull ups are the most comprehensive exercises you could do for you back muscles, especially in the rehabilitation phase.
-Even if you could do a chin up or a pull up on your own, don’t!
+Chin ups and pull ups are the most comprehensive exercises you could do for your back muscles, especially in the rehabilitation phase.
+Even if you could do a chin-up or a pull up on your own, don’t!
 It’s advised you start off gradually by placing a chair or similar underneath the bar and perform tractions with no more than half your body weight.
 That means you’ll push yourself with your feet equally in force as you’ll pull yourself up to complete a repetition: 50% push and 50% pull to complete a rep.

 Overall muscle strengthening

 The body acts as a whole, so you can’t neglect any part of your body.
 After regaining some strength in your abs and back muscles, you can progress to more complex exercises for the other muscles in your body.
 Growth and repairing factors are released when exercising which will aid tremendously in the recuperation phase.
 Just avoid pain at all costs and increase the difficulty in a gradual manner!